grocerycrud/documentation/2.x/enterprise/grocery-crud-enterprise-codeigniter-3.md

     $this-&gt;load-&gt;view('example.php',$output);
 }
 </code></pre>
-The example.php is located at: application/views/example.php and it is the exact same view that we were using as an example at Community edition.
+The example.php is located at: application/views/example.php and it is the exact same view that we were using as an example at Free edition.
 More specifically the view <em>example.php</em> contains the below code:
 <pre><code class="language-php">&lt;!DOCTYPE html&gt;
 &lt;html lang="en"&gt;
 &lt;head&gt;